alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 curl http://localhost:5173/products?offset=20
 ```

-For custom limit pass it value to query:
+For the custom limit, pass it to the query:

 ```sh
 curl http://localhost:5173/products?offset=200&limit=100